B-chandru/mj_maker/README.md

 # mj_maker
-## Introduction

--this website is used to make manifest.json for your chrome extension.
+Tis website is used to make manifest.json for your chrome extension.<br>
--it is build by using vanilla javascript,html,css.
+It is build by using vanilla javascript,html,css.<br>
--Responsive website.
+It is Responsive website.

 ### live site